 - The Colonial era

 - The U.S.-Mexican War and the racialization of Mexican American religion

 - Mexican migration and the Catholic Church

 - Mexican American Evangelical and Charismatic Christianity

-- Mexican American Catholics in the 20th and 21st Centuries
+- Mexican American Catholics in the twentieth and twenty-first centuries

 - Pilgrimage and borderland connections